-Some states do not allow LPG to be turned on while moving.
-While traveling in these states, simply use your common sense.
+While traveling, simply use your common sense.
 How cold is it?
 How long will it be before you can turn the heat back on?
 Is the temperature dropping or rising?
 Remember, when driving at 50 MPH, the wind chill factor will cause the interior of the touring coach to cool much faster than a touring coach that is parked.

-- 1. You must have a plentiful supply of propane gas as the heat from the furnace warms the touring coach and keeps the fresh water lines from freezing. - 2.
-If your stay is longer than overnight, you should endeavor to have 120-volt electricity available.
-The house battery, fully charged, will not last more than about 15 hours in freezing weather, less (4 hours) with use of the tank heating pads.
-Of course, you can run your generator to recharge the battery, or even use the generator continually.
-Keep an eye on your LP Gas or engine fuel according to the type of generator your touring coach is equipped with.
-Since the generator starts off the house battery, it is recommended to start the generator prior to running the battery down. - Minimize use of electricity if 120-volt power source is not available. - Leave cabinet doors, wet bath doors, and wardrobe doors slightly open at night to allow circulation of air in and around all components. - Save 12-volt power by using non-toxic RVapproved antifreeze in the water holding tanks instead of heating pads to prevent freezing.
+- 1. You must have a plentiful supply of fuel as the heat from the furnace warms the touring coach and keeps the fresh water lines from freezing. - If your stay is longer than overnight, you should endeavor to have 120-volt electricity available.
+Of course, you can run your generator to recharge the batteries, or even use the generator continually.
+Keep an eye on your generators fuel.
+Since the generator starts off the house batteries, it is recommended to start the generator prior to running the batteries down. - 3.
+Minimize use of electricity if 120-volt power source is not available. - 4.
+Leave cabinet doors, wet bath doors, and wardrobe doors slightly open at night to allow circulation of air in and around all components. - Save 12-volt power by using non-toxic RVapproved antifreeze in the water holding tanks instead of the heating pads to prevent freezing.
 Quantity of antifreeze needed will vary with ambient temperature and the amount of liquids in tanks. - 6.
 For extended stays in cold weather, insulate all water lines outside the touring coach.
 You should remember that low temperatures in combination with high winds cause an equivalent chill temperature much below what your thermometer is reading.
 For instance, with an outside temperature of zero degrees, and the wind velocity of 10 miles per hour, the equivalent chill temperature is -20°F. - 7.
 Remember to remove and drain the exterior shower faucet to prevent freeze damage.